It's very hard to be married. This is no headline.

 now, day-by-day, we share a history.

-That was, by the way, the same trip where Josh stared up at the Winged Victory of Samothrace towering at the top of the main staircase in the Louvre and said "pigeon."
+top of the main staircase in the Louvre and said "pigeon."

 I'm telling you these small memories for a reason.
 The